MIT is shuttering DEI office amid Trump administration’s push to end diversity programs

 MIT is among 45 universities targeted in an investigation launched in March by the Department of Education’s Office for Civil Rights for “allegedly engaging in race-exclusionary practices in their graduate programs.”

-MIT’s decision to shutter its DEI office comes as the White House escalates its fight rows with the tech school’s neighbor, Harvard University.
-This week the Trump administration moved to cancel all of Harvard’s remaining federal contracts, which total around $100 million, in addition to several billions in grants already canceled or frozen.
+This week the Trump administration escalated its fight against Harvard by moving to cancel all of the university’s remaining federal contracts, which total around $100 million, in addition to several billions in grants already canceled or frozen.

-A week ago, the administration banned Harvard, the nation’s oldest and richest university, from enrolling international students, but a federal judge temporarily halted the ban after Harvard sued the next day.

-The university is also locking legal horns with the government in a bid to unlock $2.2 billion in federal grants frozen by the administration for failing to implement its policy demands.
+The university is also locking legal horns with the government on the withheld funding, hoping to unlock $2.2 billion in federal grants frozen by the administration for failing to implement its policy demands.

 The-CNN-Wire